Massachusetts Arrest Records and Warrant Search

 Access to the CORI files is offered at various levels; for instance, standard applicants such as landlords and employers will only be able to view information about open cases, sex offense and predatory convictions, manslaughter and unsealed murder charges.
 Also, CORI reports only include information on criminal matters that have occurred within the state of Massachusetts.

-What is an Arrest Warrant?
+What is an Arrest Warrant in Massachusetts?

 As its name suggests, a Massachusetts arrest warrant is a directive from a criminal court that authorizes police officers to detain a person who is being accused of a transgression that can be deemed as a crime under the laws of the state.
 Also termed as active warrants, these orders are only issued upon the return of an indictment or the filing of a formal complaint.